HOME Kansai Hyogo Hyogo Suburbs Explore Engyo-ji Temple: The Stunning Filming Location of 'The Last Samurai'

 What Kind of Place is Engyo-ji Temple?

 The way to Mitsu-no-Do, or the Three Halls, is a mountain path through the trees behind the Maniden, which gives off plenty of negative ions.
 You will also encounter a 700-year-old giant cedar tree towering towards the sky.
-This huge tree, standing at the height of 35m with a trunk width of 8.4m, seems to have a power of its very own.
+This huge tree, standing at a height of 35m with a trunk width of 8.4m, seems to have a power of its very own.

 Filming Location for “The Last Samurai"